ovchinnv/cov-dms-simulations2023/README.md

-*mkfigs* | Bash script (Linux) to make all figures *aln2coor.m* |	Matlab file that assigns residue coordinates *mkAmat.m* |	Matlab file that converts an MSA to a coordinate matrix *mrms.m* |	Matlab file that correlated lMFI and RMSF *scan.m* |	Matlab file that computes the ML model for various training data sizes *showscan.m* |	Matlab file that plots the results of 'scan.m' above *vtime.m* |	Matlab file that plots the correlation between RMSD and lMFI vs time
+*mkfigs* | Bash script (Linux) to make all figures *aln2coor.m* |	Matlab file that assigns residue coordinates *mkAmat.m* |	Matlab file that converts an MSA to a coordinate matrix *mrms.m* |	Matlab file that correlates lMFI and RMSF *scan.m* |	Matlab file that computes the ML model for various training data sizes *showscan.m* |	Matlab file that plots the results of 'scan.m' above *vtime.m* |	Matlab file that plots the correlation between RMSD and lMFI vs time